 Textcraft was originally bundled with the system, but, except for correspondence and short papers, it was far from ideal.
 Scribble helped, but it, too, lacked truly professional features.
-One person I know actually dumped her Amiga in favor of a Macintosh, simply because she was tired of waiting for the perennially promised, but never delivered, full-featured Amiga word procesgo is a registered trademark of Activision, Inc. e is a registered trademark of Commodore Business Machines, Inc. ustered trademark of International Business Machines, Inc. uses shown are from the Apple.
-II.
-Displays from other sors.
+One person I know actually dumped her.
+Amiga in favor of a Macintosh, simply because she was tired of waiting for the perennially promised, but never delivered, full-featured Amiga word processors.
 Indeed, for word processing I often abandoned my miracle machine and returned, with some bitterness, to my venerable 64.